What matters operationally

 Practical route-planning checklist

-• Managed building access (lift/bay) → Reserve the bay and lift, confirm height/weight limits, and align ETA to the booked window.
+- Managed building access such as lift or bay bookings → Reserve the bay and lift, confirm height or weight limits, and align the ETA to the booked window.

 Apply neighbourhood context

-Street width, parking rules and timing pressures vary by neighbourhood; align vehicle size, arrival window and loading strategy to local conditions.
+Street width, parking rules and timing pressures vary by neighbourhood, so align vehicle size, arrival window and loading strategy to local conditions.